-All of our and our parent companies' outstanding debt is subject to change of control provisions.
-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and their indebtedness following a change of control, which would place us and our parent companies in default under the applicable debt instruments.
+All of our and our parent company's outstanding debt is subject to change of control provisions.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent company's obligations under our and its indebtedness following a change of control, which would place us and our parent company in default under the applicable debt instruments.

-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and their notes and our and their credit facilities following a change of control.
-Under the indentures governing our and our parent companies' notes, upon the occurrence of specified change of control events, the applicable note issuer is required to offer to repurchase all of its outstanding notes.
-However, we and our parent companies may not have sufficient access to funds at the time of the change of control event to make the required repurchase of the applicable notes, and all of the notes issuers are limited in their ability to make distributions or other payments to their respective parent company to fund any required repurchase.
-In addition, a change of control under our credit facilities would result in a default under those credit facilities.
-Our credit facilities and our notes would have to be repaid by us before our assets could be available to our parent companies to repurchase their notes.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent company's obligations under our and its notes and our credit facilities following a change of control.
+Under the indentures governing our and our parent company's notes, upon the occurrence of specified change of control events, the applicable note issuer is required to offer to repurchase all of its outstanding notes.
+However, we and our parent company may not have sufficient access to funds at the time of the change of control event to make the required repurchase of the applicable notes, and all of the notes issuers are limited in their ability to make distributions or other payments to their respective parent company to fund any required repurchase.
+In addition, a change of con trol under the Charter Operating credit facilities would result in a default under those credit facilities.
+Because such credit facilities and our subsidiary's notes are obligations of our subsidiary, the credit facilities and our subsidiary's notes would have to be repaid by our subsidiary before their assets could be available to their parent companies to repurchase their notes.
 Any failure to make or complete a change of control offer would place the applicable note issuer or borrower in default under its notes.
-Our or our parent companies' failure to make a change of control offer or repay the amounts accelerated under our notes and credit facilities would place us in default.
+The failure of our subsidiaries to make a change of control offer or repay the amounts accelerated under their notes and credit facilities would place them in default.